FairGrad: Fairness Aware Gradient Descent: Extended Experiments

 \end{itemize}

-In our initial experiments, we varied the batch size and learning rates for both Constraints and FairBatch.
+In our initial experiments, we varied the batch size, and learning rates for both Constraints and FairBatch.
 However, we found that the default hyper-parameters as specified by the authors result in the best performances.
-In the spirit of being comparable in terms of hyper-parameter search budget, we also fix all hyper-parameters of FairGrad, apart from the batch size.
+In the spirit of being comparable in terms of hyper-parameter search budget, we also fix all hyper-parameters of FairGrad, apart from the batch size and weight decay.
 We experiment with two different batch sizes namely, $64$ or $512$ for the standard fairness dataset.
-However, for UTKFace with fix it to $32$, due to limited GPU memory.
+Similarly, we also experiment with three weight decay values namely, $0.0$, $0.001$ and $0.01$.
+Note that we also vary weight decay and batch sizes for FairBatch, Adversarial, Unconstrained, and BiFair.

 For all our experiments, apart from BiFair, we use Batch Gradient Descent as the optimizer with a learning rate of $0.1$ and a gradient clipping of $0.05$ to avoid exploding gradients.
 For BiFair, we employ the Adam optimizer as suggested by the authors with a learning rate of $0.001$.

-In all our experiments, we choose the model with the lowest fairness scores between certain accuracy intervals.
-More specifically, let $\alpha^*$ be the highest validation accuracy achieved by the given method over all the hyper-parameters search space, and let $\beta$ be the relaxation threshold.
-Instead of choosing the model with the best validation accuracy, we choose a model with lowest validation fairness score amongst all models with the validation accuracy in the interval $[\alpha^*-\beta, \alpha^*]$.
-We fix $\beta$ to $0.03$ for all our experiments.
+For FairGrad, FairBatch and Unconstrained, we considered $6$ hyper-parameters combinations.
+For BiFair, we considered $72$ such combinations, while for Adversarial, there were $90$ combinations.